SourMesen/Mesen2/README.md

 Development builds of the latest commit are available from Appveyor.
 For release builds, see the **Releases** tab on GitHub.

 **Warning:** These are development builds and may be ***unstable***.
 Using them may also increase the chances of your settings being corrupted, or having issues when upgrading to the next official release.
-Additionally, these builds are currently not optimized via PGO and will typically run 20-30% slower than the official release builds.
+Additionally, these builds are currently not optimized via PGO and will typically run a bit slower than the official release builds.

 Windows: [![Build status](https://ci.appveyor.com/api/projects/status/cjk97u1yvwnae83x/branch/master?svg=true)](https://ci.appveyor.com/project/Sour/mesen-s/build/artifacts)